 Our inaugural newsletter touched on how to make a claim for compensation following an injury at work, however, what most injured workers really want to know is what are their entitlements and obligations under the Workers Compensation and Injury Management Act 1981.

-In a nutshell you are entitled to weekly payments of compensation for all periods you are unable to work your full pre injury duties due to your work injury and medical expenses including travel and on specific circumstances meals and accommodation.
+In a nutshell, you are entitled to weekly payments of compensation for all periods you are unable to work your full pre-injury duties due to your work injury and medical expenses including travel and on specific circumstances meals and accommodation.
 Continue reading “Workers Compensation & Injury Management Act 1981 Entitlements & Obligations”

-In Western Australia your employer is required by law to hold workers compensation insurance.
-Workers compensation is a no fault insurance scheme meaning that even if the injury is your fault you are most likely covered.
+In Western Australia, your employer is required by law to hold workers compensation insurance.
+Workers compensation is a no-fault insurance scheme meaning that even if the injury is your fault you are most likely covered.
 The definition of ‘injury’ is wide and includes both physical and psychological injuries.
-Continue reading “Brief Overview of the Workers Compensation System in WA”
+Continue reading “Workers Compensation System in WA”